nengler1/cs3820-music-recommender/README.md

 - `index_one.html`: An alternate or prototype version of the main page.

 ### JavaScript Files
-- `basicapi.js`: Handles basic API interactions and data fetching.
+- `basicapi.js`: Handles basic API interactions related to Admin and Users, and data fetching.
 - `fetchapi.js`: Manages more advanced or specific API requests.

 ### Styles and Assets